emdur/Music-Generator-WS2020/README.md

 # Music Generator for Music in Digital Media Module WiSe 2020/21.

-Music is generated based on a genetic algorithm in this application.
+Music is generated based on a genetic algorithm.
-20 patterns per iteration are generated via "crossover" and "mutation", and what you hear from each of these generations is the pattern with the highest "fitness".
 Genetic algorithms are based on natural selection.

+In this application, 20 random musical patterns are generated in the beginning.
+In each iteration, they evolve via "crossover" and "mutation", and what you hear from each of these generations is the pattern with the highest "fitness".
+The fitness is determined by criteria you (the user) can choose.

-The Java library JFugue was used for this project.
+The Open Source Java library JFugue was used for this project.

 ***